 A family of blackbirds have become a real pest as a result of their foraging expeditions looking for worms.
 The worms in my Ecobeds are a particular target and they dig up young seedlings and small plants indiscriminately at the same time.
 To protect young seedlings, I cover them with wire mesh tunnels complete with end plates.

 Crops grown in an Ecobed benefit from close attention, but once the fundamentals are attended to they can be quite low maintenance.
-The fundamentals include, propagating new plants, supplying water as needed (almost never in cool to mild weather), feeding the soil with compost after every harvest and spraying the plants with aerated compost tea every month.
-You can even go away on holiday in cool to mild weather, but if you go for a prolonged holiday in hot weather you will need a friend or family member to water once a week.
+These fundamentals include, propagating new plants, supplying water as needed (almost never in cool to mild weather), feeding the soil with compost after every harvest and spraying the plants with aerated compost tea every month.
+You can even go away on holiday in cool to mild weather, but if you go for a prolonged holiday in hot weather you will need a friend or family member to water at least once a week.